Parth291102/Movie_Recommender/README.md

 ---

 ## Usage
-We have tried to make this application (bot) as easy as possible.
-You can use this bot to manage and track you daily expenses and not worry about loosing track of your expenses.
-As we also have given in a functionality of graphing and plotting and history of expenses, it becomes easy for the user to track expenses.
+We’ve designed this movie recommender system to be as user-friendly as possible.
+You can easily explore and discover movies based on your preferences, making movie selection effortless.
+With the added functionality of personalized recommendations, rating history, and movie tracking, you can keep track of all the films you’ve watched and plan your next binge without losing track.
+Plus, with the integrated API's you can watch the trailers of the recommended movies directly on Youtube.
+Enjoy an intuitive, seamless experience as you discover your next favorite movie!

-To make your experience even better, we have added User Tutorials for all the basic operations you can perform with DollarBot!!
+To make your experience even better, we have added User Tutorials for all the basic operations you can perform with Movie Recomender!!
 Here you go:
 - [Learn to Sign Up!!](https://github.com/Parth291102/Movie_Recommender/blob/Version_2.0/Tutorials/SignUp.md)
 - [Learn to Log In!!](https://github.com/Parth291102/Movie_Recommender/blob/Version_2.0/Tutorials/Login.md)